Thank you for your recent letter and petition raising concerns about traffic movements and speeds in Sandhurst Lane.

 You may be aware that the County Council implemented some measures in 2011/12, including improvements to signs and road markings and the installation of some high friction coloured surfacing.
 This was in response to local concerns following the occurrence of damage-only accidents, and the measures were supported by the local ember, Councillor Collett.

 Since then, successive rounds of funding cuts for local authorities by Central Government has reduced the County Council's capacity to investigate and implement traffic management measures and required the Council to prioritise its remaining limited resources to address the causes of injury-accidents to reduce the number of people killed and injured on its roads.
-As a result we are focussing our reduced resources on dealing with casualty reduction.
+As a result we are focusing our reduced resources on dealing with casualty reduction.

 Therefore, those sites that have casualty incidents are being prioritised above other locations.
 The Traffic & Safety Group has access to the Police database of all injury-accidents reported in Hampshire and this is used to prioritise our programmes of traffic and safety schemes.